 The Patriot 820H is perfect if you’re looking for the classic American tone from your cabinet or amp.
 It’s great for lead players, with a strong mid-range, rich bass, and excellent definition in the highs.
 This model has a hemp cone, similar to the line’s Cannabis Rex model, which gives the speaker an extra smooth tone compared to more rigid designs.
 The 820H (see full specs) has a big sound for an 8” speaker and compliments a wide range of amps and cabinets, even vintage Fenders that would overwhelm most speakers of its size.

 Celestion Eight 15 Ceramic

 If you’re looking for more of a British tone, consider the Celestion Eight.
 It gives you a balanced tone across its range, with a good punch in the low range and highs that crisp without sounding brittle or too bright.
 This speaker works best for smaller spaces and will be an ideal replacement for the speaker in your practice or rehearsal amp, or for when you’re recording.
-Considering it sets you back less than $50, the Celestion Eight is also an excellent upgrade for an existing amp if you’re not happy with the sound but can’t afford a whole new cabinet.
+Considering it sets you back close to nothing, the Celestion Eight is also an excellent upgrade for an existing amp if you’re not happy with the sound but can’t afford a whole new cabinet.
 It will bring a new clarity to your tone you may not have realized your old amp was capable of producing.
 It’s one of the best 8 inch guitar speakers for the money.